Quill-ToDo/Quill-Todo/README.md

     pip install -r requirements.txt
     ```

-7. Make and apply migrations if needed:
+7. Make and apply migrations:

     > **Note:** If these commands do not work prefixed with `py`, also try `python3` and `python`.